 12. Cruising Through the Fjords of Norway

-While we have talked about renting a car or campervan, there is another popular way to visit the Norway Fjords.
+We have talked extensively and shared tips about renting a car in Norway or campervan.
+Still, there is another exciting way to visit the Norway Fjords.
 The multi-day cruises are something to look into for a more leisurely way of traveling.

 Have any questions about this article or want to share your own fun tips for the fjords in Norway?
 Leave us a comment below!